hchiam/cogLang-geneticAlgo/README.md

 According to the deterministic method's own rough evaluator:

 output.txt
-13357.3 = rough overall score
+13233.7 = rough overall score

 deterministic_output.txt
-11709.0 = rough overall score
+11948.2 = rough overall score

 So:

-Using the genetic algorithm is **1.14 times** as good as doing it deterministically/manually, or **14 %** better.
+Using the genetic algorithm is **1.107 times** as good as doing it deterministically/manually, or about **11 %** better, even if you use the deterministic method's own rough evaluator.